shallomkanyori/alx-backend-python/Django-Middleware-0x03/0x03-MessagingApp-Django/README.md

 ## Task 1
 Create a middleware that logs each user’s requests to a file, including the timestamp, user and the request path.

+## Task 2
+Implement a middleware that restricts access to the messaging up during certain hours of the day.